bertschj1/CanvasSearch_Official/ReadMe.txt

+ReadMe!

-generate API key from Canvas and paste it in "MyToken.py"
+1. Generate API key from Canvas and paste it in "MyToken.py"

-install dependencies:
+2. install dependencies:
     pip3 install canvasapi